-Mobile APMs can point out regressions in aggregate metrics over time.
+Mobile APM solutions can point out regressions in aggregate metrics over time.
 Teams can set up and test the timing of key interactions within the app so that when it goes into production, they know the expected performance.
 Any significant deviations probably warrant an investigation.

 The expression “where there’s smoke, there’s fire” comes to mind.
 Mobile APMs can indicate when an issue may have surfaced so mobile teams know when to dive in.

 Unfortunately, identifying that failures are happening within a mobile application is not the same as providing the context needed to solve them.
-Mobile APM’s biggest weakness is an overreliance on metrics and logs.
+The biggest weakness mobile APM faces is an overreliance on metrics and logs.

-For example, if the mobile team discovered a key endpoint suddenly had a large increase in response time, the ultimate impact on the user could be trivial or huge.
-Without individual session context to know, for example, whether or not exits are caused by users force-quitting the app when hitting this part of the app, the mobile team is forced to guess based solely on a metric whether a regression deserves immediate attention based on flimsy metrics alone.
+For example, if the mobile team discovered a key endpoint suddenly had a large increase in response time, the ultimate impact on the user could be trivial, or it could be huge.
+Without individual session context to know, for example, whether or not exits are caused by users force-quitting the app, the mobile team is forced to guess whether a regression deserves immediate attention based on flimsy metrics alone.

-To drive this point home, let’s go through just a few of the many scenarios that might cause a network response time suddenly balloons.
+To drive this point home, let’s go through just a few of the many scenarios that might cause a network response time to suddenly balloon.

 - Users might be upset, but ultimately complete the purchase.

-- Or users could cancel the purchase and force quit the app, choosing to use a competitor’s offering instead.
+- Users could cancel the purchase and force quit the app, choosing to use a competitor’s offering instead.

-It happens when users are uploading a heavy video.
+It happens when users are uploading a data-heavy video.
+For example:

 - The call results in a connection error when it takes so long that it times out.
 Users, unfazed, try the upload again and again until it’s successful.

-- Or the slow call results in a crash.
+- A slow call results in a crash.
 Users are upset at having to go through the upload process again, and decide against it, ultimately nosediving app engagement.

 - Users hate the long load time but patiently wait for the app to become interactive.

-- Or users just background the app and uninstall it.
+- The users just background the app and uninstall it.

-Mobile real user monitoring (RUM), also known as end-user experience monitoring (EUM), is a monitoring system which provides key insights and information about an end user’s usage patterns and experience with the application.
+Mobile real user monitoring (RUM), also known as end user monitoring, is a monitoring system which provides key insights and information about an end user’s usage patterns and experience with the application.
 It’s an extension of performance monitoring that captures and analyzes transactions at the individual user level.
 Thus, it’s designed to gauge the underlying user experience, including key metrics like load time and transaction paths, and it’s a logical expansion of mobile APM’s capabilities.

-Let’s expand on our analogy about how to monitor a person’s health:
+Let’s expand on our analogy on monitoring a person’s health:

 Mobile teams will want to implement mobile RUM when the user’s experience with the app is starting to take priority over simple performance tracking.
-Remember: just because your app is “healthy” and doesn’t crash or freeze doesn’t mean your user is enjoying your app!
+Remember: just because your app is “healthy” and doesn’t crash or freeze, doesn’t mean your user is necessarily enjoying the experience.